-Now we consider the general case.
-Note that there always exists a factor map $\phi: (X, G)\rightarrow (Y_1, G)$ between TDSs, where $X$ is a zero-dimensional space (see for example the proof of Proposition \ref{1007211043} or \cite[Theorem 5.1]{HYZ}).
-Then by the above discussions there exists $\nu\in \mathcal{P} (X, G)$ such that
+Now consider the general case.
+Note that there exists a factor map $\phi: (X, G)\rightarrow (Y_1, G)$ between TDS's, where $X$ is a zero-dimensional space (cf the proof of Proposition \ref{1007211043} or \cite[Proof of Theorem 1]{BGH}).
+By the above discussions, there exists $\nu\in \mathcal{P} (X, G)$ such that